Explaining the spread in measurement of PDMS elastic properties: influence of test method and curing protocol: Conclusions

 \section{Conclusions}

-It is clear that current literature is far from providing reproducible scientific results when it comes to measuring the mechanical properties of SYLGARD 184.
-If this is our goal as a community, a number of steps must be taken to better observe the properties that so many authors to date have claimed to measure.
-At present, cure schedules ranged widely between researchers with very little overlap if the authors were not currently or historically from the same research group.
-Of the utmost importance, is unifying how PDMS is cured and reporting full details of these conditions, as well as timing between cure and test.
-We would propose three temperatures for PDMS where control of mechanical properties is desired: a $25^\circ$C room temperature, a ``moderate" $60 ^\circ$C at or below the glass transition temperature of plastics commonly used in additive manufacturing, and a ``hot" $100^\circ$C for rapid curing.

-While the TDS recommends four possible cure schedules \cite{dowsylgard184} between room temperature and 150~$^\circ$C, numerous authors note changes in mechanical properties after ``fully curing'' material with the recommended conditions.
-Further attention on storage time and condition is warranted as pointed out by a number of the studies including \cite{chockalingam2021probing} and \cite{cheng2011characterization} who showed nearly a doubling in stiffness with 18 vs 3 days of storage at room temperature after an initial cure.
+The choice of mechanical testing method can have a significant influence of the measured stiffness of soft materials.
+Using commercially available PDMS (SYLGARD 184) as a test case, we examine this bias by combining new experimental data and that surveyed from 32 published papers, spanning 9 different testing methods.
+Statistical analysis reveals that bias imparted by test method is compounded by inconsistent curing approaches.
+The current methods of both testing and reporting are thus far from providing reproducible results for the mechanical properties of SYLGARD~184 and, by extension, for other soft and biological materials.
+A number of steps must be taken to better observe the properties that so many authors to date have claimed to measure.

-Tension tests on PDMS reported the widest variation of stiffness, with nanoidentation also providing widely variable results.
+Test method has been implicated previously as returning variable measurements within identical soft material samples, and PDMS is no exception.
+Tension tests on PDMS reported the widest variation of stiffness, with nanoindentation also providing widely variable results.
 Though these are both common testing techniques, we recommend caution in the use of both methods.
-At low mixing ratios PDMS is brittle \cite{seghir2015extended} and tension testing is highly sensitive to surface imperfections on the sample, while at higher w$_B$:w$_C$ ratios, the soft modulus means measurement set up is prohibitively challenging and results are influenced by the clamping conditions.
-The variability of nanoindentation is likely due to the uncertain nature of the adhesion between the sample and indentor tip, which was the focus of many of the authors referenced here.
-Using a method that relies on consistent surface adhesion, in a material where surface treatments are applied to widely varying degrees, will continue to produce imprecise results.
+At low mixing ratios PDMS is brittle~\cite{seghir2015extended} and tension testing is highly sensitive to surface imperfections on the sample, while at higher w$_B$:w$_C$ ratios, the soft modulus means that results are influenced by the clamping conditions, without a guarantee that it is possible to set up a successful test at all.
+The variability of nanoindentation is likely due to the uncertain nature of the adhesion between the sample and indenter tip, which was the focus of many of the authors referenced here.
+Using such a method that relies on consistent surface adhesion, in a material where surface treatments are applied to widely varying degrees, will continue to produce imprecise results.